Superconductivity from Quasiparticle Pairing of Intervalley Coherent State in Rhombohedral Trilayer Graphene: Results

-These discrepancies from experiments are clear indications that the superconductivity SC1 observed in RTG may not originate from the normal metal state, namely pairing of bare electrons.
-Instead, SC1 might emerge from the neighboring competing state, which is referred to as the partially isospin polarized (PIP) state \cite{SC-RTG,HM-RTG} and most likely corresponds to the intervalley coherence state (IVC) \cite{RG-IVC,IVC}.
-In this paper, we propose that SC1, is characterized by both the IVC order parameter and the superconducting order parameter simultaneous.
-In other words, the Cooper pair in SC1, instead of originating from pairing between electrons, is from the direct pairing of quasiparticles of the IVC state, thus referred to as IVC-SC in the remainder of this paper.
-In addition, we propose that the occurrence of IVC-SC in close proximity to the phase boundary between the IVC state and the normal metal state is not merely coincidental but rather a key characteristic.
-In our model, the IVC state, characterized by two quasiparticle bands, transitions into the normal metal state when the chemical potential starts to intersect at the top of the lower energy band.
-Hence, at the phase boundary between the IVC state and the normal metal state, the enhanced density of states would benefit the superconductivity.
+In the following, we propose that Cooper pair in SC1, instead of originating from pairing between electrons, is from the direct pairing of quasiparticles of the IVC state, thus referred to as IVC-SC in the remainder of this paper.
+Therefore, SC1 is characterized by both the IVC order parameter and the superconducting order parameter simultaneously.
+In addition, we point out that the occurrence of IVC-SC in proximity to the phase boundary between the IVC state and the flavour-symmetric state is not merely coincidental but rather a key characteristic.